Reports Show an Alarming Rise of Antisemitism in Europe

-Several reports over the past few years have pointed to an increase in anti-Semitism in Europe, both in terms of hate incidents and anti-Jewish attitudes.
-Human Rights First (based in the U.S.), the European Union Agency for Fundamental Rights (FRA) (based in Vienna) and the Anti-Defamation League all report higher levels of anti-Semitism compared to previous years; and, in fact, nearly one-third of European Jews has reportedly considered emigration because they do not feel safe in their own country.
+Several reports over the past few years have pointed to an increase in antisemitism in Europe, both in terms of hate incidents and anti-Jewish attitudes.
+Human Rights First (based in the U.S.), the European Union Agency for Fundamental Rights (FRA) (based in Vienna) and ADL all report higher levels of antisemitism compared to previous years; and, in fact, more than one-third of European Jews has reportedly considered emigration because they do not feel safe in their own country.